 It is living at one with the Earth and All beings.
 We are Nature.

-Growing in my garden, London 2012 - 2015
+Our garden, London 2012 - 2015

-Meditating with the trees in new garden. autumn & winter 2015-2016
+Meditating with tree-beings in new garden. autumn & winter 2015-2016

 Meditations and rituals of connection with the Land community